matt-frankl1n/DevOps-DevContainer/README.md

 ## 🚀 Quick Start

 1. **Prerequisites**: Ensure you have VS Code with the Dev Containers extension installed
-2. **Open in Container**: VS Code will automatically prompt to reopen in container when you open this repository
+2. Add repo files to .devcontainer directory in your repository
-3. **Automatic Setup**: All tools and configurations are installed automatically via the post-create script
+3. **Open in Container**: VS Code will automatically prompt to reopen in container when you open this repository
-4. **Verify Installation**: Run `.devcontainer/scripts/validate-setup.sh` to verify all tools are working
+4. **Automatic Setup**: All tools and configurations are installed automatically via the post-create script

 ## 📋 What's Included